External returns and data standards

 Office for Students Transparency Return

 We are committed to providing clear information to potential applicants to assist them in deciding which course to study.
-This Transparency Return provides insights into our application and admissions processes and degrees awarded.
+This Transparency Return provides insights into the number of degrees awarded in the 2019-20 academic year.

-It focuses on applicants' socioeconomic backgrounds and the characteristics they have that are protected under the Equality Act 2010 (such as age, race and sex).
+It focuses on student’s socioeconomic backgrounds and the characteristics they have that are protected under the Equality Act 2010 (such as age, race and gender).

-- socioeconomic background (using Index of Multiple Deprivation or IMD)
+- Their socioeconomic background (using Index of Multiple Deprivation or IMD)

 Contextual information about the University of Portsmouth